wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/waves-keeper-api.md

 ### resourceIsBlocked

-Check block API status for your origin.
+Check that user blocked your website in Waves Keeper.

 Example: